For an overview of the application control module, see Lock down software with application control.

 Each time you create an application control ruleset or change it, it must be distributed to all computers that use it.
 Shared rulesets are bigger than local rulesets.
 Shared rulesets are also often applied to many servers.
 If they all downloaded the ruleset directly from the manager at the same time, high load could cause slower performance.
+Global rulesets have the same considerations.

 Using Deep Security Relays can solve this problem.
+(For information on configuring relays, see Distribute security and software updates with relays.)

-If you don't have multi-tenancy, go to Administration > System Settings > Advanced and then select Serve application control rulesets from relays.
+Go to Administration > System Settings > Advanced and then select Serve application control rulesets from relays.

-In multi-tenancy, the primary tenant (t0) can't access other tenants' (tN) configurations, so t0 relays don't have tN application control rulesets.
+The primary tenant (t0) can't access other tenants' (tN) configurations, so t0 relays don't have tN application control rulesets.
 (Other features like IPS don't have this consideration, because their rules come from Trend Micro, not a tenant.)

 Other tenants (Tn) must create their own relay group, then select Serve application control rulesets from relays.